Fréjus Rail Tunnel: Background

 The mountains of the Alps had posed long difficulties to any movements between Italy and its neighbours.
 Even with the arrival of new technologies such as the railway, the task of successfully traversing these peaks was viewed by numerous figures as a fool's errand, unfeasible to the point of being impossible.
 However, there was a strong political desire amongst officials in both Italy and France to establish a railway between the two which, if completed, would launch a new era of transit and bring new commercial opportunities for both nations.
 In Italy, the Victor Emmanuel Railway, which included both the Culoz–Modane railway across Savoy and the Turin–Modane railway across Piedmont, was largely constructed in the 1850s by the Kingdom of Sardinia and named after its king, Victor Emmanuel II.
 Prior to 1860, Sardinia had included both Savoy and Piedmont.

 Even as it was being first envisioned, the Fréjus Tunnel, a necessary feature for traversing Mont Cenis, was viewed as being the primary engineering challenge of the Turin–Modane railway by far; the initial length of its gallery was 12.8 km, which was twice as much as the previously longest tunnel in the world at that time.
-The Sardinian civil engineer Germain Sommeiller was appointed to head this undertaking.
+The Savoyard civil engineer Germain Sommeiller was appointed to head this undertaking.
 Considerable backing for the endeavor was forthcoming from individual Italians, not only in terms of funding, but also technical expertise, public endorsements, and labourers.